gomeslucasm/whatsappjs-qr-code-view/README.md

 - `QR_CODE_SERVER_USER`: Username for the QR code server authentication.
 Default is "admin".
 - `QR_CODE_SERVER_PASSWORD`: Password for the QR code server authentication.
 Default is "admin".
 - `QR_CODE_SERVER_PORT`: Port on which the QR code server runs.
 Default is 3000.

+## Support

+For support, email lmgomes96@gmail.com or open an issue in the GitHub repository.